JuliaData/StructTypes.jl/README.md

 providing serialization/deserialization packages patterns and strategies to automatically construct objects.
 To learn more, check out the documentation links below.

+**Installation**: at the Julia REPL, `import Pkg; Pkg.add("StructTypes")`

+**Maintenance**: StructTypes is maintained collectively by the [JuliaData collaborators](https://github.com/orgs/JuliaData/people).
+Responsiveness to pull requests and issues can vary, depending on the availability of key collaborators.

 ### Documentation

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://juliadata.github.io/StructTypes.jl/stable)